standardebooks/ivy-compton-burnett_pastors-and-masters/src/epub/text/body.md

 other and more urgent reasons for his choice.

-Mrs. Merry taught the scripture of the school, and {17}there was a general sense of her fitness for the task, based upon her temperament rather than her scholarship.
+Mrs. Merry taught the scripture of the school, and there was a general sense of her fitness for the task, based upon her temperament rather than her scholarship.
 Mr. Merry often mentioned the fact of her teaching it to parents.